-Do you often face a spinning pinwheel of death interrupting your work routine?
-This is a symptom that indicates that your macOS has slowed down.
-To make your Mac fast once again, you need to check CPU usage on Mac and learn how to reduce CPU usage by quitting and optimizing unnecessary processes.
+If you frequently encounter a spinning pinwheel of death while using your Mac, it may be a sign that your macOS has slowed down.
+To speed up your Mac again, it’s essential to check the CPU usage and learn how to reduce it by quitting and optimizing unnecessary processes.
 Doing so can improve your Mac’s performance and avoid frustrating interruptions to your work routine.

-In this article, you will get to know about a few tips that will fix CPU usage with or without apps running in the background.
-Try each of these methods as mentioned below to reduce the CPU usage:
+In this article, you will learn a few tips to fix CPU usage with or without apps running in the background.
+Try each of these methods as mentioned below to reduce CPU usage:

 Force-quit the Unused Applications

-It is recommended to close unnecessary tabs mainly the CPU-intensive third-party browsers like Google Chrome, Firefox, etc.
+It is recommended to close unnecessary tabs, mainly CPU-intensive third-party browsers like Google Chrome, Firefox, etc.

 - Go to the Activity Monitor and select any app from there.